eatkeep/eatkeep-alfred/README.md

 eatkeep Alfred Workflow
 =======================

+This is an aflred work for the eatkeep food diary for mac available at http://www.eatkeep.io/mac/

 This workflow will let you either:

 1. Add meal with "eat [meal]".
 This will prompt you for confirmation before the meal is added